Congratulations on taking the first step of an exciting journey.

 To be honest, you can learn an awful lot about trading for free.

 At least, all the core principles to look out for and how to read the charts effectively enough to understand where the market is and where it is heading towards.

-Trading isn’t rocket science, but it requires the best forex course and education to even have a chance of your capital surviving, let alone your mental wellbeing.
+Trading isn’t rocket science, but it requires the best free forex course and education to even have a chance of your capital surviving, let alone your mental wellbeing.